MickaelWalter/wp-json-scraper/README.md

 This allows to get information about sensitive files or pages which may be not protected enough from external access.

+WPJsonScraper has 2 operation modes: command line arguments and interactive.
+The latest offers a command prompt allowing to do more complex operations on the WP-JSON API.

 ## Prerequises

 WPJsonScraper is written in Python and should work with any Python 3